 General and Basic Studies provides academic advising to its member students and serves as an initial contact point for first-time freshmen through our Orientation and Peer Leader programs.
-All first-time freshmen are advised in Basic Studies based on their chosen major, with the exception of freshmen who have chosen to pursue the Associate Degree in Nursing.
+All first-time freshmen are advised in Basic Studies based on their chosen major.
 Additionally, associate and bachelor degrees are offered in General Studies for students who have a broad range of interests and are seeking a diverse curriculum.

 Students in General and Basic Studies are given a sound basis for understanding academics as well as general knowledge about the University.
 Our Basic Studies advisors guide students in major selection and counsel them on matters that may affect their academic progress, especially in regard to University policies and procedures.